mercurialworld/tbp-overlay-ytm/README.md

 ## Setup

+Configuration is done in `src/config.ts`.

+On the overlay side, it's preferred to turn the "Show album metadata along with artist metadata" option off if you're playing user-uploaded videos.
+You *must* leave the "Show release year after album information" option disabled, the API does not expose proper release dates and instead exposes upload times.

 This project was created using `bun init` in bun v1.0.6.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.

 To install dependencies: